 A number of years later, with her father’s guidance, she started pursuing her dream of owning a winery.
 “My dad was a successful businessman in Wisconsin, and he wanted to help me realize my dream if it was feasible.” she explained.
 “He was insistent that I approach my goal with a business focus.
-We embarked on our quest to find a winery that had it all—premium wines, community focus and excellent business potential.”
-In between her teaching job in Colorado, she and her father made multiple trips to various wine regions in Oregon, Washington, California and Europe.
-During one visit, she saw 33 wineries in four days.
+We embarked on our quest to find a winery that had it all—premium wines, community focus and excellent business potential.

 In 2001, they hired an Australian wine business consultant to help with the search for a suitable winery and vineyard.
 They continued to gather data and finally narrowed the search to St. Helena and Healdsburg.
 “It took a lot of time to find the right place.
 I called upon all my connections and scouts,” she recalled.
 In 2006, her father passed away after battling a long illness.
 Within months, Debra visited Dry Creek Valley to speak with the founders of Dutcher Crossing Winery.

 “It was Winter Wineland in January of 2007,” said Debra.
 “I made an offer and escrow closed in less than 40 days, on March 7.
 It was a very personal journey, from start to finish.”
 Although not there with her in person, she knows her father would be proud of the winery she chose, fulfilling their longtime dream.